 Points of interest: Bridgeway for shopping and views.
 Lunch: Cavallo Point and Fish

-Next stop on your private city tour is Pacific Heights…
+Next stop on your private tour of San Francisco is Pacific Heights and Billionaires Row

 Pacific Heights is the neighborhood with the most mansions.
 It’s home to people such as Danielle Steele, Nancy Pelosi, Diane Feinstein, and Larry Ellison.
 Driving down Broadway which has earned the nickname “Billionaire’s Row” is a great way to see some of the most spectacular residential architecture.
 At the end of Broadway is the Lyon Street steps which offers an amazing view looking over the bay and golden gate bridge.
 Here you will find people using the steps as an outdoor gym with an awesome view.